When it comes to houseplants and the people who grow them, there’s not much to love about winter.

 The days are short, cold and often gray, temperatures plunge during the long nights, and dry heat from furnaces and fireplaces sucks moisture from the air.
-In short, for three or four months of the year — or longer, depending on where you live — the indoor climate for houseplants is the polar opposite of the warm and moist conditions the plants are genetically engineered to experience in their natural habitat.
+In short, for three or four months of the year — or longer, depending on where you live — the indoor climate for houseplants is the polar opposite of the warm and moist conditions plants are genetically engineered to experience in their natural habitat.

 There are ways, though, to show houseplants the love they need to survive and even thrive during these difficult growing months.
-The first way is to be aware of the greatest dangers your houseplants face.
+The first is to be aware of the greatest dangers your houseplants face.
 Those dangers are "the classic combo of low light, low humidity and temperature extremes," said Becky Brinkman, manager of the Fuqua Orchid Center at the Atlanta Botanical Garden.
 "The remedy," she said, is the real estate mantra of "location, location, location — and some attention."

 Another way to show houseplants some winter love is to avoid the three most common mistakes Brinkman says home growers make when caring for houseplants in winter: